LabPresse/BNP-FRET/README.md

 Furthemore, the sampler output can be visualized using the plotting options in the "input_parameters.jl" file.
 Visualization of the sampler output makes it easy to identify when the posterior converges and the most probable model (number of system states).
 Furthermore, it shows a bivariate distribution for FRET efficiencies and escape rates (sum of all the rates out of a state or in a rate matrix row).
+All the samples until the full joint posterior reaches convergence (maximum value) should be ignored.
+This initial period is also known as burn-in.
+For efficient exploration of the parameter space, tune the covariance values for the proposal distributions in such a way that the acceptance rates stay between 30 and 60% approximately.

 ![Screenshot from 2022-08-01 02-30-28](https://user-images.githubusercontent.com/87823118/182118887-f2f7426d-0508-4e8f-8bf3-dd0846466f22.png)